-Analysis | Congress isn’t really pretending it might pass gun laws anymore
+Analysis | The rapid devolution of the gun debate

-After a second mass shooting in the space of a month in Texas, even its very conservative leaders sensed now was the moment to act.
+After a second mass shooting in the space of a month in Texas, even its very conservative leaders sensed it was the moment to act.
 Lt.
 Gov. Dan Patrick (R) said he was “willing to take an arrow” from the National Rifle Association.

 And an exchange Tuesday involving Sen. Ted Cruz (R-Tex.) drove that home.